 Square share price volatility

-Over the last 12 months, Square's shares have ranged in value from as little as US$56.86 up to US$283.19.
+Over the last 12 months, Square's shares have ranged in value from as little as US$151.1 up to US$289.23.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Square's is 2.427.
 This would suggest that Square's shares are significantly more volatile than the average for this exchange and represent a higher risk.

-Square, Inc., together with its subsidiaries, creates tools that enables sellers to accept card payments; also provide reporting and analytics, and next-day settlement.
+Square, Inc., together with its subsidiaries, creates tools that enables sellers to accept card payments and provides reporting and analytics, and next-day settlement.
 It provides hardware products, including Magstripe reader, which enables swiped transactions of magnetic stripe cards; Contactless and chip reader that accepts Europay, MasterCard, and Visa (EMV) chip cards and Near Field Communication payments; Square Stand, which enables an iPad to be used as a payment terminal or full point of sale solution; Square Register that combines its hardware, point-of-sale software, and payments technology; Square Terminal, a payments device and receipt printer to replace traditional keypad terminals, which accepts tap, dip, and swipe payments.
 The company also offers various software products, including Square Point of Sale; Square Appointments; Square for Retail; Square for Restaurants; Square Online and Square Online Checkout; Square Invoices; Square Virtual Terminal; Square Team Management; Square Contracts; Square Loyalty, Marketing, and Gift Cards; and Square Dashboard.
-In addition, it offers developer platform, which includes application programming interfaces and software development kits.
+In addition, it offers a developer platform, which includes application programming interfaces and software development kits.
 Further, the company provides Cash App, which enables to send, spend, and store money; and Weebly that offers customers website hosting and domain name registration solutions.
 It serves in the United States, Canada, Japan, Australia, and the United Kingdom.
 Square, Inc. was founded in 2009 and is headquartered in San Francisco, California.